fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         2. Navigate to the profile page.
         3. Click "Logout" and select "Yes" button to logout from the account.
     - Expected Result:
-        - The user is logged out sucessfully.
+        - The user is logged out successfully.

 ## Admin